-Then, one by one, good people like Kyle Cox, Mark Garner & many others who were fascinated by the Hang taught themselves how to make a similar instrument.
+Then, one by one, people like Kyle Cox, Mark Garner (and many others who were fascinated by the Hang) taught themselves how to make a similar instrument.
 The result was not exactly a Hang but it produced the same kind of magic.
-It became known as the "hand pan" and through it immeasurably more people got to join in.
+It became known as the "hand-pan" and through it immeasurably more people got to join in.

-So...
 What do we do when ”private property” shows up where it didn’t use to exist?
-To be sure, the Hang was a legendary success and PANArt is worthy of respect and recognition for creating it, but the Swiss inventors could not meet the global demand for this instrument.
-In other words, this is a non-competitive ontology where the presence of one does not negate the presence of another.
+To be sure, the Hang was clearly a success and PANArt is worthy of respect and recognition for creating it.
+But the Swiss inventors could not meet the rising global demand for this instrument and, as a result, a whole art form sprung up.

-What is the point of spreading our gift?
+Here are some questions for all of us (makers, teachers, performers, organizers) to ask ourselves: What is the point of spreading our gift?
 Only when we give it away does it become art.
 It can only become art when we share it.
 When we give it to someone else, we change them, and then, they give it to someone else.
 Because together is better than alone.